Is Los Cabos safe? Mexico Insider’s Editor-at-large Trisha Velarmino speaks about safety in the place she now calls home.

 Remember that in Mexico (except in small towns), you can really sit down in the gutter or walk around the streets with alcohol.
 Don’t ever do this in Cabo!

-Uber in Los Cabos
+🚕 Is Uber safe in Los Cabos?

 Unfortunately, I had a bad experience riding with an Uber but it was a one-time thing.
 My mistake was that I sat in front and the driver started to misinterpret it.

 He touched my legs and I immediately asked him to stop.
 He stopped right away and didn’t talk.
 I reported it to the Uber app and it turns out that this driver gets a lot of bad comments from women.